(Recently) Software Engineer @ Google Silicon (Also recently) EE/CS @ The Cooper Union

 I.e., the list of "seems like it'll be useful but I'll probably be too busy to ever get around to reading these for real."
 Some of these are books I own.

-All of the strange acronyms are verified.
+All of the strange acronyms and silly nicknames are verified.
 I.e., the books should show up on the first page on Google by searching any of the acronyms provided, meaning that I did not make them up.
 I do like acronyms though.

 Introduction to Algorithms -- I have a hardcopy of this